cypherpunkengineering/cypherpunk-vpn-desktop/README.md

-# Cypherpunk VPN Desktop Client
+# Cypherpunk Privacy Desktop Client

-The Cypherpunk VPN desktop client is written in [Electron](http://electron.atom.io), with a native background service/daemon (to perform actual VPN tasks in privileged mode) written in C++11.
+The Cypherpunk Privacy desktop client is written in [Electron](http://electron.atom.io), with a native background service/daemon (to perform actual VPN tasks in privileged mode) written in C++11.

 ## Background Daemon